ibm-cloud-docs/vmwaresolutions/vmonic/audit_user_ids.md

 | IBM      | `root`       | SSH    | Used for VMware configuration such as setting up VMware High Availability and creating distributed switches.
 Used post deployment to pair primary and secondary {{site.data.keyword.vcf-auto}} instances. |
 | IBM      | `automation@root_domain`  \n (Active Directory™ user) | HTTP | Used post deployment to add and remove hosts and clusters and to deploy and configure virtual machines (VMs) for services. |
 | Customer | `administrator@vsphere.local` | HTTP | Created for customer use only. |
-{: caption="Table 1. vCenter Server and Platform Services Controller user IDs" caption-side="bottom"}
+{: caption="vCenter Server and Platform Services Controller user IDs" caption-side="bottom"}

 HTTP is used for vCenter Server setup, configuration, and VMware operations such as adding hosts, clusters, or storage for vCenter management of resources.
 {: note}